MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 Overview
 ========

-The MicroEJ Core Engine implements a green thread architecture with all the Java threads executed within one single RTOS/OS task.
-Thus, it embeds its own scheduler that controls the execution of the Java threads.
+The MicroEJ Core Engine implements a green thread architecture with all the threads executed within one single RTOS/OS task.
+Thus, it embeds its own scheduler that controls the execution of the threads.
-With such an architecture, the MicroEJ Core Engine cannot preempt a Java thread that executes a native method.
+With such an architecture, the MicroEJ Core Engine cannot preempt a thread that executes a native method.
-Therefore a blocking native method will prevent the execution of other Java threads.
+Therefore a blocking native method will prevent the execution of other threads.
 To mitigate the contention, a native method must explicitly yield its current use of the processor.

-This training will explain how to use SNI to implement a blocking Java native method without blocking the execution of other Java threads.
+This training will explain how to use SNI to implement a blocking Java native method without blocking the execution of other threads.

 Requirements
 ============